UniversalDependencies/UD_Uyghur-UDT/README.md

   * Adverbially used nominals changed from advmod to obl.
   * Undocumented obj:cau changed to obj (there were only 4 occurrences in test, nowhere else).
   * Undocumented and rare aux:q removed.
+  * Converted or removed some other rare and undocumented relation subtypes, such as nmod:ins.
 * 2018-04-15 v2.2
   * Repository renamed from UD_Uyghur to UD_Uyghur-UDT.
   * Added new manually checked data (Marhaba Eli); dev cut at 900 sentences, additional 1656 sentences go to train.